 In 2013, shortly before our 1st Annual Unfuck The World Day, UTW founder Maike organized a series of events in Downtown L.A. benefitting the homeless on Skid Row.
 This experience led to her bringing together a team of volunteers to provide regular support to homeless, at risk youth and young adults in her own neighborhood of Hollywood.

 She quickly realized that in order to do this officially, she needed to file for 501(c)3 status.
 Choosing the name for the non-profit was easy.
 Maike is often asked, “What can I do to unfuck the world?
 Everything is just a drop in a bucket.”
 She will always answer, “Every drop counts and will make a difference.
 And together, we will be a million drops.”
 In October 2013, A Million Drops was granted tax exempt status by the IRS.

 A Million Drops’ Story

-A Million Drops provides direct, uncomplicated to individuals who need it.
-For example, we may help someone prepare for a job interview by taking them to the barber and going shopping for new clothes.
-We also make phone calls to find out how we can help someone replace a lost birth certificate.
+A Million Drops started with providing direct, uncomplicated support to individuals in need it, from helping with preparing for a job interview by taking them to the barber or clothes shopping, to making phone calls to find out how we can help someone replace a lost birth certificate.

-Our immediate goal is to buy a retired short school bus and convert it into the A Million Drops Bus, allowing us to more effectively provide our services.
-The bus will provide us higher visibility, making it easier for a young person in need to find us.
-It will also be the home for future Unsheltered art shows: ‘Unsheltered’ – Art On Wheels.
+In 2017, we had the plan to buy a retired short school bus and convert it into the A Million Drops Bus, allowing us to more effectively provide our services.

 However, a few months later, the opportunity came up to rent a small space in the heart of Hollywood, and the vision of a little bus became the A Million Drops Learning Center.